Aliases for NOTCH2 Gene

 GeneCards Summary for NOTCH2 Gene

 NOTCH2 (Notch 2) is a Protein Coding gene.
-Diseases associated with NOTCH2 include notch2-related alagille syndrome and alagille syndrome 2.
-Among its related pathways are Signaling by GPCR and PAK Pathway.
+Diseases associated with NOTCH2 include alagille syndrome 2 and hajdu-cheney syndrome.
+Among its related pathways are Gene Expression and Signaling by GPCR.
 GO annotations related to this gene include calcium ion binding and transcription factor activity, ligand-activated RNA polymerase II transcription factor binding.
-An important paralog of this gene is JAG2.
+An important paralog of this gene is JAG1.

 UniProtKB/Swiss-Prot for NOTCH2 Gene